section-engineering-education/engineering-education/content/articles/c-sharp-or-c++-for-game-development/index.md

 It is extensively used by developers in the creation of Windows desktop apps, web applications, and games.

-C-sharp, on the other hand, is problem-oriented, which means that its code is simple to read and understand even for beginners.
+C#, on the other hand, is problem-oriented, which means that its code is simple to read and understand even for beginners.

-C-sharp is also a statically-typed language, which means that the code is double-checked for faults before being included into the application.
+C# is also a statically-typed language, which means that the code is double-checked for faults before being included into the application.
 However,some features are not (for instance, the dynamic keywords).

 ### Syntax rules
-The comparison of C-sharp and C++ is simple to work out.
-For beginners, C-sharp structure and conventions may appear simpler to know than C++.
+The comparison of C# and C++ is simple to work out.
+For beginners, C# structure and conventions may appear simpler to know than C++.

 Let's take a look at the most differences between the syntax rules of both languages:

-- **C++ has header files, while C-sharp doesn't have them.**
+- **C++ has header files, while C# doesn't have them.**
-- **C-sharp doesn't have global functions** like in C++.
+- **C# doesn't have global functions** like in C++.
 Instead it uses static classes to serve that function.

-- **C++** supports **multiple inheritance** while **C-sharp** only supports **single inheritance**.
+- **C++** supports **multiple inheritance** while **C#** only supports **single inheritance**.

 - Pointers don't seem to be employed in C# instead use references within the unsafe code.